 Storage

-Store leftover cake in an airtight container at room temperature up to 2 days.
-For extended storage, refrigerate up to 5 days.
+- Refrigerator: Place in an airtight container and refrigerate for up to 5 days.

 More Easy Blueberry Desserts